1-877-929-7245

 Day 5 - Into the Arctic Circle for a Sámi experience

-Today, we experience a highlight of our tour - an all-day excursion by coach to the remote Sámi town of Jokkmokk.
-Driving even further north, we travel along long, straight roads, passing dense forests and glassy lakes.
-On our approach to the "Land of the Midnight Sun," we cross the Arctic Circle and take part in a small ceremony to celebrate.
+Today, we experience a highlight of the tour - an all-day excursion by coach to the remote Sámi town of Jokkmokk.
+Driving even further north, we travel along long straight roads, passing dense forests and glassy lakes.
+On our approach to the "Land of the Midnight Sun," we cross the Arctic Circle and take part in a small ceremony to mark our entry into the Arctic.

 Includes